Terranlee/THUSearch/readme.md

 2. Implemente BM25 and Pagerank for ranking
 3. Multi-fields query analyzing, Chinese word segmentation
 4. Able to search webpages, pictures and files(*.doc, *.pdf, *.ppt)
+5. Added word2vec for semantic search in this system

 ## Dependencies
 1. lucene-core-3.5.0